Independent Permanent Human Rights Commission: Objectives

 The IPHRC actively offer advice to decision-making bodies involving human rights.
 It also conduct research and studies in the same field, in addition to advocacing for human and fundamental rights of Muslim minority rights of the member and non-member states under the Universal Declaration of Human Rights with additional focus on Islamic principles, justice and equality.
 It also provides assistance for technical cooperation.
 The IPHRC is also entrusted with interfaith and intercultural dialogue as an instrumental inception for the promotion of peace and the Islamic values as described in its charter.

 It also reviews OIC's human rights activities and provide advice on recommended measures necessary for the improvement of human rights mechanism.
 The actively collaborates with the United Nations bodies and the OIC itself.
 It provides support for civil society groups, organizations and individuals associated with the same field.
 As a cross-regional human rights agency, it promotes universal values of the member and non-member states.
 It also serves as one of organisations that prevents duplicate publication concerning human rights protection and promotion.

 Commission membership

-The IPHRC consists 18 professional human rights trained members.
+The IPHRC consists of 18 professional human rights trained members.
 They are elected by the OIC Council of Foreign Ministers from three continents such as Arab, Africa and Asia with 6 members from each continent.
 Nominated by their own governments, members are elected for a term of three years.
 A member may serve in the commission only twice and cannot hold the position for the third term.
 Term is renewable only once.